qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector.rst

 But it is not only about displaying properties, it also allows editing: To make this as convenient and least error-prone as possible, form elements are chosen according to the property's type.
 For instance, in many cases it is as easy as using a checkbox (for a boolean value), a drop-down menu (for pre-defined values) or a color picker (for a color value).
 For properties that support a wider range of values, regular text input fields are used.

-If you want to know more about a certain property, select it and click the API button to open up the API documentation for the selected property.
+If you want to know more about a certain property, select it and tap the API button to open up the API documentation for the selected property.

 .. _pages/application/inspector#console: